 |Figure 5 CAV3D-MOT: seq26

-If you use this dataset, please cite the following paper:
+If you use this dataset or the related code, please cite the following paper:

 - X. Qian, A. Xompero, A. Brutti, O. Lanz, M. Omologo, A. Cavallaro, “3D mouth tracking from a compact microphone array co-located with a camera”, Proc. of IEEE Int.
 Conf. on Acoustics, Speech and Signal Processing (ICASSP), Calgary, Canada, April 15-20, 2018